-I’m sure the most memorable time of your childhood was playing games.
+I’m sure the most memorable time of your old Indian childhood was playing games.
 Let’s take a stroll down memory lane!
 Do you remember coming home from school, having your lunch, finishing your homework, and just waiting for the other kids in the building to call you down to play games?

 Wasn’t that the favourite part of your day back then?
 So why did we stop playing those games?
 And no, you’re never too young to play!

 Here is a list of 5 games you once played as a child and should definitely start playing again.

 This one is a classic.
 Kho-Kho is probably India’s most famous outdoor game for kids.
 With literally no equipment required, this was a popular one with almost everyone.

 Even though when this game was made, it was intended that teams of 12 players should participate, any number of people could play, and you could still have fun.
 One team will be the chasing team, and the other will be the defending one.